 In some cases, women gain relief from the best surgery available, but surgery always carries risks, and sometimes the disease can come back.
 It may not return for some time, but it does happen.
 Even those who have had a total hysterectomy are finding that the disease comes back.

 It could be time to change direction and look for alternatives ways of doing things with your health.
 It may be time to work with nature rather than against it.
 One of the key factors I kept in my mind while I was going through the throes of mending my body from endo, was learning the fascinating fact that the body repairs and replaces every cell in your body, even your bones, over the period of 7 years

 That made me think.......long and hard.
 If this is the case, then why does the body replace old cells with new diseased cells?
-So I started aiming to ‘talk to my body’, to talk to all my cells, that they had better listen up and replace the old diseased cells with better healthy cells.
+So I started to ‘talk to my body’, to talk to all my cells, that they had better listen up and replace the old diseased cells with better healthy cells.

 Mind over matter does work to help heal the body.
 There are some fascinating facts about the sub-conscious.
-Experiments have been done, for example putting a group of ex-service men together to see the effects of their environment on their health.
+Experiments have been done, for example one experiment of putting a group of ex-service men together to see the effects of their environment on their health.
 They were put in an environment where the furniture style was the same as in their youth, they wore clothes from their youthful days and even listened to music from their younger day.

 At the end of the experiment (which last a few weeks) the immune system of these guys had improved, their blood tests improved, their eye-sight improved, they had more energy – in total they just felt younger.
 You can read more about this in the book from Deepak Chopra - Quantum Healing